 What does differentiation look like for a Private Equity fund manager?

 This is a rather loaded question so let’s break it down.
-In Parts I and II of this series, we covered the building blocks for processes and systems that capture and warehouse data so that Private Equity firms can leverage new insights.
+We’ve covered the building blocks for processes and systems that capture and warehouse data so that Private Equity firms can leverage new insights.

 Now, with Altvia’s VP of Customer Success, Jill Montera, let’s discuss how this foundation can lead to differentiation.